Starmer announces axing of NHS England to ‘cut bureaucracy’ in health service

 The Prime Minister said decisions about billions of pounds of taxpayer policy should not be taken by an ‘arms-length’ body.

-Sir Keir Starmer has announced NHS England will be abolished to “cut bureaucracy” and bring management of the health service “back into democratic control”.
+NHS England, dubbed the “world’s largest quango”, will be abolished to “cut bureaucracy” and bring management of the health service “back into democratic control”, Sir Keir Starmer has said.

 The Prime Minister said decisions about billions of pounds of taxpayer money should not be taken by an “arms-length” body, as he promised sweeping reforms which the Government says will deliver better care for patients.

-Sir Keir said the previous Tory government had been mistaken to make NHS England more independent from central government as he warned the state was “weaker than ever”.
+Sir Keir said the previous Tory government had been mistaken to make NHS England more independent from central government, as hesaid the state was “weaker than ever”.

 “Overstretched, unfocused, trying to do too much, doing it badly,” the Prime Minister said.

-He said the move would free up cash for doctors, nurses and frontline services, and cut red tape to help speed up improvements in the health service amid frustrations about the pace of change.
+He said the move would free up money for doctors, nurses and frontline services, and cut red tape to help speed up improvements in the health service, amid frustrations about the pace of change.

+NHS England is a public body delivering services with taxpayers’ money, which was set up to support and oversee NHS trusts and wider organisations to deliver healthcare.

+It has worked with the Government to set priorities and agree funding for the NHS.

 The changes will reverse the 2012 shake-up of the NHS under the Conservative-Liberal Democrat coalition, which the Government says created “burdensome” layers of bureaucracy without any clear lines of accountability.